kohler/peteramati/doc/psetsjson.md

     increasing `position`, and second by the order they appear in `psets.json`.
 Negative `position` entries appear first.

+* `landmark`: string, like "FILENAME:LINE"

+    If set, then in diff display, a text box for grade entry will be placed underneath line FILENAME:LINE from the handout code.

+* `landmark_range`: string, like "FILENAME:LINE1-LINE2"

+    If set, then provide a link to grade all submissions for this entry on a single page.

 ### Code display

 Code display is controlled by the `diffs` setting, which is an object keyed by